Find a Qualified Attorney Near You

 It seems that the fair use doctrine would not apply.
 Although courts haven’t settled the issue, AI companies probably don’t have the right to train their models using your copyrighted works.
 Expect a flood of lawsuits based on training data, including class-action lawsuits.

-In the meantime, if you create for a living and don't want AI companies to use your works without your permission, you should consider contacting a capable copyright attorney.
-They would be able to give you their opinions about this cutting-edge area of the law.
+In the meantime, if you create for a living and don’t want AI companies to use your works without your permission, consider contacting a capable copyright attorney.
+An attorney can give you their expert opinion about this cutting-edge area of the law.
 They can also provide legal advice about whether at least a cease-and-desist letter or maybe a lawsuit is your best option.

 Can I Solve This on My Own or Do I Need an Attorney?